ayushnoori/amanuensis/README.md

 # About

-AI-enabled physician assistant for automated clinical transcription, summarization, and EHR form filling.
+AI-enabled physician assistant for automated clinical AI-enabled physician assistant for automated clinical summarization and question generation.
 Project for [TreeHacks 2023](https://www.treehacks.com/) at Stanford University.

 # Base Dependencies